 For stress management, try journaling before you go to bed each night.
 This gives you an opportunity to unwind and release stress you’ve collected during the day.
 It also gives you an opportunity to process any stressful situations and release tension.
 As a bonus, journaling before bed can help improve your sleep.

-If managing stress is a challenge in your life, consider using a hemp extract gummy or tincture to help ease feelings of tension throughout the body, and it doesn’t make you high like it’s cousin marijuana does.
-You get all the benefits of feelings calm and relaxed without the psychoactive effects!
+If managing stress is a challenge in your life, consider using a hemp extract gummy or tincture to help ease feelings of tension throughout the body, and it doesn’t make you high like its cousin marijuana does.
+You get all the benefits of feeling calm and relaxed without the psychoactive effects!

 Journaling Can Support Immune Health

 As we age, it’s important to care for our immune systems.
 Some of the most popular ways to do this are to take multivitamins, engage in regular exercise, and eat a balanced diet full of nutrients and minerals.
 However, journaling is also a great way to promote immune function and boost health.